mab904/Claude-Utilities/excel-combiner/README.md

 ### How to use it?

+1. Compile `combinador.py`.
-1. Place `Combinador Excel.exe` in the same folder as the Excel files you want to combine.
+2. Place `Combinador Excel.exe` in the same folder as the Excel files you want to combine.
-2. Double-click `Combinador Excel.exe`.
+3. Double-click `Combinador Excel.exe`.
-3. A window will open showing progress and a summary.
+4. A window will open showing progress and a summary.
-4. When done, the combined file will appear in the same folder named: `Combined_Excel_YYYYMMDD_HHMMSS.xlsx`
+5. When done, the combined file will appear in the same folder named: `Combined_Excel_YYYYMMDD_HHMMSS.xlsx`
-5. Press Enter to close the window.
+6. Press Enter to close the window.

 ### Combination rules